network4dev/n4d/docs/cloud/aws.rst

 Elastic Network Interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The elastic network interface (ENI) is a virtual network interface card (NIC).
+The Elastic Network Interface (ENI) is a virtual network interface card (NIC).
 An instance can have multiple ENIs and an ENI can be moved to another instance within the same subnet.
 It's also possible to have multiple addresses assigned to an ENI.
 An ENI has a dynamically assigned private IP and optionally a public one as well.
-While the primary ENI assigned to an instances have dynamically alocated IP addresses.
-With a custom created ENI, there's flexibility to auto-assign or statically assign IP addresses within the given subnet.
+While the primary ENI assigned to an instance has dynamically allocated IP addresses, with a customly created ENI, there's flexibility to auto-assign or statically assign IP addresses within the given subnet.
-An instance primary ENI may also have on or more statically provided secondary addresses thourgh the console or API.
+An instance primary ENI may also have one or more statically provided secondary addresses through the console or API.

 ^^^^^^^^^^^^^^^^^
 Public IP Address